-With the mounting concerns regarding the coronavirus (COVID-19) outbreak, many residents have questions about the impact on organ and tissue donation and transplantation .
+As we continue to fight against the coronavirus (COVID-19) pandemic, many residents have had questions about the impact on organ and tissue donation and transplantation.
 To help offer some insight and guidance, below we have key information from our area and links to additional resources.
+We’ll continually post updates on the coronavirus and organ and tissue donation and transplantation here as new information is released.

 Precautions We’re Taking at Donor Alliance